 Marketing campaigns that target key emotions is not a new concept.
 In the 1960s, tobacco brand Marlboro created the persona of a cowboy in the fictional Marlboro Country.
 The ads were undeniably masculine in all of their rugged glory – a burly man riding with horses in the middle of the wilderness.
 Marlboro’s macho appeal was such a success that Marlboro Country was well-known until the ‘90s.

 In the TV series Mad Men, Don Draper (played by actor Jon Hamm) pitched his idea for Kodak Carousel where he likened the slide projector to a time machine that brings back the past and all the emotions associated with it.
 Before the Kodak bosses, Draper said:

 “This device isn’t a spaceship.
 It’s a time machine.
 It goes backwards, forwards.
 Takes us to a place where we ache to go again.
 It’s not called ‘The Wheel.’
 It’s called ‘The Carousel.’
 It lets us travel the way a child travels.
 Around and around and back home again to a place where we know we are loved.”

 Brands explore ways on how to attract and hold the attention of their customers using emotional resonance.
 Stanford Medicine defines emotional resonance or emotional advertising as “I feel your pain“, and may be of two types:

 - identical resonance: realizing that another person is in pain and actually feeling the pain yourself; or

 - reactive resonance: sympathizing with someone else’s pain and feeling inclined to help.

-As a veteran digital marketing agency, Propelrr understands how emotional resonance can evoke a feeling of being in the right place.
+As a veteran content marketing agency like Propelrr understands how emotional resonance can evoke a feeling of being in the right place.
 This is powerful in grabbing people’s attention and getting your message across to inspire action.